aronsky/esphome-components/components/ble_adv_controller/README.md

     # if a command is received before the 'duration' it is queued and processed later,
     # if there is already a similar command pending, in this case the pending command is removed from the queue
     # Increasing this parameter will make the combination of commands slower.
 See 'Dynamic Configuration'.
+    # Can be configured dynamically in HA directly, device 'Configuration' section, "Duration".
     duration: 200
     # reversed: reversing the cold / warm at encoding time, needed for some controllers
     # default to false